LIQUOR AND BEER LICENSES

 ALCOHOL TASTING PERMIT

-Licensees seeking an Alcohol Tastings Permit in the City and County of Broomfield should review the State Statutes and City and County of Broomfield Municipal Code and submit an application to the Clerk’s Office no later than 45 days prior to the first tasting.
-Once the application is deemed complete by the Clerk’s Office, the application will go before the Local Licensing Authority for approval.
+Licensees seeking an Alcohol Tasting Permit in the City and County of Broomfield should review the State Statutes and City and County of Broomfield Municipal Code and submit an application through the licensing portal no later than 45 days prior to the first tasting.

 Once a Tasting Permit has been approved and issued, the applicant shall give at least twenty-four-hour notice of any deviations in the tastings schedule as set forth in the application to the Broomfield Police Department by emailing bgoodwin@broomfield.org or calling 303-438-6454.